ngngo0/Oura-RIng-Sleep-Dashboard/meetingNotes.md

+Taskss
+- Add the Oura ring PAT (personal access token) as part of settings.
+- add the close info box button
+- change the charting library from chartjs to vegalite

 6/23
 - You cant access the oura ring api without a membership. so just know that you'll have to do that.
 The alternative is to request your past data, which they will respond to within 48 hours.
+-

 Taskss 6/2
 - One big graph, checkboxes,